larsenc/prucpplib/README.md

 # prucpplib

-The prucpp library contains a set of functions and classes that aims to make it easier to develop pru applications with c++.
+prucpplib is a header only library that contains a set of functions and classes that aims to make it easier to develop pru applications with c++.

+prucpplib is being developed with AM335x processors in mind and tested on a BeagleBone Black.

 ## Example
 ```c++